linuslagerhjelm/des/README.md

 A performant implementation of the Data Encryption Standard (DES) written in pure python with a minimal amount of dependencies.

-Currently, the algorithm only support encryption of blocks that are a multiple of 8.
+Currently, the algorithm only support encryption using ECB mode.
 However, support for CBC as well as padding is planned for the future.

 __Example usage:__